 The facial muscles are all supplied by the facial nerve and they derive from the second pharyngeal arch.
 They originally formed a single muscle plate but then split apart during embryological development.

-Most of the facial muscles are located around all the facial openings (i.e. ears, nose, eye and mouth) while some of them stretch across the neck and the skull.
+Most of the facial muscles are located around all the facial openings (i.e. ears, nose, eye and mouth) while some of them stretch across the neck and the skull and with the right (exercise) muscle component can stay healthy with a youthfull look.
 Unlike the other skeletal muscles, the facial muscles move the skin instead of the joints. .
 Below are the different types of facial muscle based on their location

 Muscles around the neck and the cranium